Good Samaritan stumbles upon crash, comforts teen trapped in car – KION546

 Click here for updates on this story

-ST. CHARLES, Missouri (KMOV) — A St. Charles County teenager is thankful to only have a few bumps and bruises after falling asleep behind the wheel and crashing into a creek bed.
+ST. CHARLES, Missouri (KMOV) — A Missouri teenager is thankful to only have a few bumps and bruises after falling asleep behind the wheel and crashing into a creek bed.

 Bryson Sutton, 17, said he was driving home late from work on Saturday night and was tired.
 He turned onto Highway DD in O’Fallon, a route he normally doesn’t take to his Lake St. Louis home.